TobiasVanDyk/Microdexed-Synth-Variations/Minidexed2/Readme.md

 This is another variation of the Minidexed DX7-Synth by [**Probonopd**](https://github.com/probonopd/MiniDexed) and [**Circle**](https://github.com/rsta2/circle) which runs the RPi as a if it is an MCU.

-It use the excellent snap-close 3d-printed case [**presented by dhstsw here**](https://github.com/probonopd/MiniDexed/discussions/165), and the top and modified bottom (the trimpot was replaced with a 6N137 Midi Interface and a 5pin DIN socket added) STL files are in the STL folder.
+It uses the excellent snap-close 3d-printed case [**presented by dhstsw here**](https://github.com/probonopd/MiniDexed/discussions/165), and the top and modified bottom (the trimpot was replaced with a 6N137 Midi Interface and a 5pin DIN socket added) STL files are in the STL folder.
 The modified case here is still a WIP.

 The Pico and Minidexed Tx-Rx Midi interface is [**discussed here**](https://github.com/TobiasVanDyk/Microdexed-Synth-Variations/tree/main/PicoUSBMidi-PCInterface).